vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/using-monty-for-robotics.md

 ---
 title: Using Monty for Robotics
 ---
-# Introduction :robot:
+# Introduction
 - Reference previous tutorial

 # Monty <-> Robot Interface
 - Talk about streaming data to laptop and running Monty there (show diagram)

 # Example 1: Monty Meets World iPad App
-- Using monty meets world app as example (double check it still works)
+- Using Monty meets world app as example (double check it still works)
 - Add images of app setup + link to demo video

 # Example 2?: Ultrasound (Only Conceptual)

 ## Custom Classes
 - Diagram of custom classes for this + link to code
-- pseudocode
+- pseudo code

 # Limitations
 - Talk about issues with running Monty on device (required dependencies, difficulty to debug, computational resources)